Disagreeing and respect

 Secondly, I assure you that I have little tolerance for women who belittle their spouse in front of others.
 It matters not if it’s in the company of just one person, a group of women, the kids, neighbors, or church folks.
 You don’t have to say a word to belittle your spouse; you can do it with eye movement, facial expressions, and body posture.
 Tell me it ain’t so!
 Belittling your man is emasculating him, which is totally counter to “reverencing” one’s spouse.
-The scripture asks the Christian wife to reverence her husband.
+The scripture says you should show respect to your spouse.
+You respect your spouse by “reverencing” him.

 So what’s a gal to do when she knows that others are wrongly affected by the choices (or lack of them) of her spouse?
 This can be related to work/co-workers, committees (social or church), or family situations.
 Unless your spouse is perfect, it’s happened to you.
 Sometimes others come to you expecting you to tell your spouse their grievances.